fsprojects/Paket/docs/content/lock-file.md

 Here we [specify dependencies](dependencies-file.html) on the default NuGet feed's [`Castle.Windsor-log4net`](https://www.nuget.org/packages/Castle.Windsor-log4net/) and [`Rx-Main`](https://www.nuget.org/packages/Rx-Main/) packages; both these packages have dependencies on further NuGet packages.

-The `paket.lock` file records the concrete dependency resolution of all direct *and indirect* dependencies of your project:
+The `paket.lock` file records the concrete dependency resolution of all direct *and transitive* dependencies of your project:

     NUGET
       remote: https://nuget.org/api/v2